JayHarden12/ids-nslkdd/README.md

 3. Select a trained model
 4. Click "Analyze Traffic" and review the prediction and confidence

+### Dataset on Streamlit Cloud
+- The app first looks for local files `NSL-KDD/NSL_KDD_Train.csv` and `NSL-KDD/NSL_KDD_Test.csv`.
+- If not found (typical on Streamlit Cloud), the app shows uploaders:
+  - Upload Train and Test CSVs, or a single combined CSV.
+  - Or click "Use Sample Dataset" to generate a small synthetic dataset for demo purposes.

 ## Evaluation Metrics and Plots

 Per model, the app reports: